jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 # Servers on the desktop

-Jamulus can be configured to run in server mode on the desktop.
+Jamulus can be configured to run in Server mode on the desktop.
 This gives you a graphical user interface to control most of the settings.

 * **Windows users** - Use the "Jamulus Server" icon in the Windows Start menu.